infinitel8p/Security-Cam/documentation/docs/intro.md

 - Breadboard (optional)
 - [DS3231 Real Time Clock Module](https://amzn.eu/d/ikNTko8)

-## Setup
-The following sections will explain how to set up the Raspberry Pi Zero 2 W. It is assumed that the Raspberry Pi Zero 2 W is already set up and running (Optional - set up VNC if you have a hard time working in a headless setup).
-If you need help setting up the Raspberry Pi Zero 2 W, please refer to the [Raspberry Pi Documentation](https://www.raspberrypi.org/documentation/).

-1. ### Hardware setup
-    The Instructions to the hardware setup can be found [here](./setup/hardware).
-If you are new to the project, please start here.
-    They explain how to connect the camera module and the magnetic reed switch to the Raspberry Pi and serve as entry point to the project.
-2. ### WiFi setup
-    The Instructions to the WiFi setup can be found [here](./setup/wifi).
-    They explain how to set up the Raspberry Pi as an access point and how to connect to it.
-This will be necessary to connect to the Raspberry Pi when outside of the home network and to access the web interface.
-3. ### Bluetooth and Script setup
-    The Instructions to the Bluetooth setup and the script setup can be found [here](./setup/script).
-    They explain how to pair the Raspberry Pi with a Bluetooth device and how to set up the script.

 ## Usage
 Once the script is running, the Raspberry Pi will start recording a video when the magnetic reed switch is triggered (the door is opened) and the smartphone is not connected to the Raspberry Pi (bluetooth and/or WiFi).
 The recording will stop when the magnetic reed switch is triggered again (the door is closed).
 Find out more about the usage [here](./basics/start).